opengovsg/formsg-javascript-sdk/README.md

     // If the decryption failed, submission will be `null`. if (submission) {
       // Continue processing the submission
     } else {
       // Could not decrypt the submission
     }
+  }
+)

+// Example for submissions with attachments app.post(
+  '/submissions-attachment',
+  // Endpoint authentication by verifying signatures function (req, res, next) {
+    try {
+      formsg.webhooks.authenticate(req.get('X-FormSG-Signature'), POST_URI)
+      // Continue processing the POST body
+      return next()
+    } catch (e) {
+      return res.status(401).send({ message: 'Unauthorized' })
+    }
+  },
+  // Parse JSON from raw request body express.json(),
+  // Decrypt the submission and attachments async function (req, res, next) {
+    const submission = formsg.crypto.decryptWithAttachments(
+      formSecretKey,
+      // If `verifiedContent` is provided in `req.body.data`, the return object
+      // will include a verified key.
+      req.body.data
+    )

+    // If the decryption failed at any point, submission will be `null`. if (submission) {
+      // Continue processing the submission

+      // processSubmission(submission.content)
+      // processAttachments(submission.attachments)
+    } else {
+      // Could not decrypt the submission
+    }